Jump to section:

 In all cases, documentation in the form of a statement describing the basis for determining the contribution’s value or receipt from the contributor must be obtained and kept for audit purposes.
 This documentation, the 3rd Party Cost Sharing Certification, must be forwarded to Sponsored Projects & Contracting Services at least yearly, and possibly more often, depending on the agency's reporting requirements.

-Sponsored Projects & Contracting Services (SPCS) creates cost share subaccounts within UAccess Financials.
+Sponsored Projects Services (SPS) creates cost share subaccounts within UAccess Financials.
 These subaccounts are attached to grant account numbers and linked to the University source of funding that pays the cost share.
 Posting cost share expenses to these dedicated cost share subaccounts is the responsibility of the department or unit.

 Investigators with complex research, teaching, and administrative workload need to track their commitments to ensure that the total never exceeds 100%.
 Because effort is expressed as a percent of total UA compensated activity, not hours worked, it is not possible to meet the cost sharing requirement expressed as a percentage of effort by working a longer workweek.
 The Worksheet for Analyzing Total Compensated Effort is a tool for analyzing an individual's effort.